paperboi/kindle2notion/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 A Python script to export all the clippings from your Kindle device to a page in Notion.
 Run this script whenever you plug in your Kindle device to your PC.
-The underlying idea behind this idea is to marry the solitary reading experience of a Kindle with the note-taking capabilities of a cloud-based service like Notion.
+The underlying idea behind this code is to marry the solitary reading experience of a Kindle with the note-taking capabilities of a cloud-based service like Notion.

 A key inspiration behind this project was the notes saving feature on Google Play Books, which automatically syncs all your highlights from a book hosted on the service to a Google Doc in real time.
-I wanted a similar feature for my Kindle which unfortunately shows very narrow notetaking capabilities and a slow keyboard input.
-This project is one step towards a solution for this problem.
+I wanted a similar feature for my Kindle and this project is one step towards a solution for this problem.

 **Intended for**
 - Avid readers who would want to browse through their prior reads and highlights anytime anywhere.